pbsds/nmigen-learning/README.md

 	* Effortless dependency management
 	* Helper functions for inspection and documentation of the design
 	* Helper functions for targeting multiple FPGA platforms and boards
-	* Creating PRs to other projects with stuff i find here
+	* Creating PRs to other projects with stuff I come across here
 	* Having fun with my FPGA

 # Setup